tiagoalexandrecs/Drivenplus/README.md

 # About the application:
 Drivenplus simulates an online service subscription application, which allows the user to select or change his subscriptions.
 With the usage of Javascript as the main programming language, the service´s development was based on React.js framework.
+Besides, some others technologies are listed below:

+- Contexts (for information transfer between pages)
+- Local storage (user's persitance)
+- Modal
+- Axios (promises towards the database)
+- React Router
+- UseEffect and UseNavigate
+- Styled Components and CSS

 Below, there are some pictures exemplifying the running application: